The Simpsons: Bart vs. the Space Mutants: Reception

 The game was a best-seller.
 It sold 1 million copies at $40 each.

 Reviews of Bart vs. the Space Mutants have been mixed.
 Many critics have described the game as difficult.
 An author for the Italian newspaper la Repubblica said the levels are not easy, and the Swedish edition of Sega Force described the game as both difficult and boring.
-Nintendo Power (which rated the NES game 66/100) wrote: "Bart Simpson has finally made it to the NES from Acclaim.
+Nintendo Power wrote: "Bart Simpson has finally made it to the NES from Acclaim.
 His adventure, though, is anything but a game for underachievers.
 This game is very challenging and could be frustratingly so to some players.
 The tasks that you must perform to complete the adventure require patience and skill."

 The NES version of Bart vs. the Space Mutants received a B rating from Lou Kesten of Entertainment Weekly, who noted that "the biggest drawback of this game is its brutally difficult opening section.
 However, what makes it challenging are clever strategic puzzles rather than thumb-bruising acrobatics.
 Bart tests reflexes and imagination in a way all too rarely seen in video games."

 James Leach of Your Sinclair gave the ZX Spectrum game a 92/100 rating, writing that "I'm really into this game.
 As far as I can see, it's got everything it should have.
 It's fast, it's easy in places and dead wicked in others and it's got a massive amount of variety.
 What more could you want? ...
 The graphics are very cartoony, as you'd expect, and there's pots of colour."
 Leach also noted that the idea of including minigames in Bart vs. the Space Mutants "is pretty inspired, and makes the game even more fun."
 A reviewer for Crash also gave the ZX Spectrum version a positive review, with a 91/100 rating.
 He praised the variety and gameplay of the game, and noted that "while it may sound pretty basic [...] it’s when you start discovering things, making use of objects, finding hidden treasures that it really comes alive.
 And achieving an objective is satisfying because the route to completion can be pretty tough (especially some of the platform elements)."
 The reviewer also noted that "if you’re a Simpsons fan the game’s incredibly appealing, the graphics all reflect Matt Groening’s cartoon very well.
 And how much of a fan you are dictates how much you’re really going to enjoy this [game].
 Non-fans can still get loads of entertainment, but some parts may be frustrating if you’re not into the characters."